 It’s also possible that you could be sentenced to probation in lieu of jail time.

 The exact penalties that you’ll face will depend heavily on the circumstances.
 Regardless, it’s always important to hire an experienced defense lawyer any time you’re accused of a crime.
-At Ahmed & Sukaram, Attorneys at Law, we’re ready to start building your effective defense today.
+At Ahmed & Sukaram, Criminal Defense Attorneys, we’re ready to start building your effective defense today.
 Just call for your free case review to get started.

 Collateral Consequences of a Theft Conviction